-"Adjudicating Authority", for the purposes of Part II, means National Company Law Tribunal constituted under section 408 of the Companies Act, 2013 [Section 5(1)].

-"Constitutional Document", in relation to a corporate person, includes articles of association, memorandum of association of a company and incorporation document of a Limited Liability Partnership [Section 5(4)].
+- 1. "Adjudicating Authority", for the purposes of Part II, means National Company Law Tribunal constituted under section 408 of the Companies Act, 2013 [Section 5(1)]. - 2.
+"Constitutional Document", in relation to a corporate person, includes articles of association, memorandum of association of a company and incorporation document of a limited liability Partnership [Section 5(4)]. - 3.
 "Corporate Applicant" means -

-- (a) corporate debtor; or - (b) a member or partner of the corporate debtor who is authorised to make an application for the corporate insolvency resolution process or the pre-packaged insolvency resolution proces as the case may be, under the constitutional document of the corporate debtor; or - (c) an individual who is in charge of managing the operations and resources of the corporate debtor; or - (d) a person who has the control and supervision over the financial affairs of the corporate debtor [Section 5(5)].
+(a) corporate debtor; or

+(b) a member or partner of the corporate debtor who is authorised to make an application for the corporate insolvency resolution process under the constitutional document of the corporate debtor; or

+(c) an individual who is in charge of managing the operations and resources of the corporate debtor; or

+(d) a person who has the control and supervision over the financial affairs of the corporate debtor.

-"Corporate guarantor" means a corporate person who is the surety in a contract of guarantee to a corporate debtor [Section 5(5A)].
+- 4. "Corporate Guarantor" means a corporate person who is the surety in a contract of guarantee to a corporate debtor [Section 5(5a)]. - "Corporate Guarantor" was not defined in the original Code.
+This definition was added by the Insolvency and Bankruptcy Code (Second Amendment) Act, 2018. - 5.
 "Dispute" includes a suit or arbitration proceedings relating to -

-- (a) the existence of the amount of debt;

-- (b) the quality of goods or service; or

-- (c) the breach of a representation or warranty [Section 5(6)].

-"Financial Creditor" means any person to whom a financial debt is owed and includes a person to whom such debt has been legally assigned or transferred to [Section 5(7)].

-"Financial Debt" means a debt along with interest, if any, which is disbursed against the consideration for the time value of money and includes -

-- (a) money borrowed against the payment of interest; - (b) any amount raised by acceptance under any acceptance credit facility or its de-materialised equivalent; - (c) any amount raised pursuant to any note purchase facility or the issue of bonds, notes, debentures, loan stock or any similar instrument; - (d) the amount of any liability in respect of any lease or hire purchase contract which is deemed as a finance or capital lease under the Indian Accounting Standards or such other accounting standards as may be prescribed; - (e) receivables sold or discounted other than any receivables sold on nonrecourse basis; - (f) any amount raised under any other transaction, including any forward sale or purchase agreement, having the commercial effect of a borrowing;
+- (a) the existence of the amount of debt; - (b) the quality of goods or service; or - (c) the breach of a representation or warranty - 6.
+"Financial Creditor" means any person to whom a financial debt is owed and includes a person to whom such debt has been legally assigned or transferred to [Section 5(7)]. - 7.
+"Financial Debt" means a debt along with interest, if any, which is disbursed against the consideration for the time value of money and includes - (a) money borrowed against the payment of interest; - (b) any amount raised by acceptance under any acceptance credit facility or its de-materialised equivalent; - (c) any amount raised pursuant to any note purchase facility or the issue of bonds, notes, debentures, loan stock or any similar instrument; - (d) the amount of any liability in respect of any lease or hire purchase contract which is deemed as a finance or capital lease under the Indian Accounting Standards or such other accounting standards as may be prescribed; - (e) receivables sold or discounted other than any receivables sold on nonrecourse basis; - (f) any amount raised under any other transaction, including any forward sale or purchase agreement, having the commercial effect of a borrowing;